mitmproxy/mitmproxy/README.txt

 The following auxiliary components may be needed if you plan to hack on
 mitmproxy:

-* The test suite uses the pry_ unit testing library.
+* The test suite uses the nose_ unit testing framework.
 * Rendering the documentation requires countershape_.

 **mitmproxy** is tested and developed on OSX, Linux and OpenBSD.
 Windows is not